mhightower83/WiFiPcap/README.md

 ## Known Issues, Behaviors, and Nuances

-* TFCard not supported at this time, -DUDB_MSC=1.
-It is not reliable.
-USB drive randomly disconnects.
+* The T-Dongle-S3 fails when using the TFCard and streaming PCAP to Wireshark.
+Additionally, I am starting to recognize some thermal issues with my T-Dongle-S3.
+If you leave out the TFCard, it works fine.
+Also, it works fine if you use the TFCard and don't stream PCAP packets.

 * Linux appears to drop key-strokes when the USB CDC is busy with Wireshark.
 Setting filters on the ESP32 side helps to a degree.

-* The dropped packet count is set to 0 when a new connection is made as indicated by DTR going high.
+* When a new connection is made (as indicated by DTR going high), the dropped packet count resets.
 It is normal to see some dropped packets counted during disconnect.
-While disconnected, the queuing of packet continues; however, without a host connection, they are cleared in the worker thread and are not counted as dropped.
+While disconnected, the queuing of packets continue; however, without a host connection, they are cleared in the worker thread and are not counted as dropped.

 * Filtering:
   * SDK Filters, while in Promiscuous mode, an SDK defined filter can be registered with the SDK.